-Tuning is the adjustment of the tension of all of your piano’s 250 or so strings to the correct pitch or frequency.
+Tuning is the adjustment of the tension of all of your piano’s 250 to the correct pitch or frequency.
 This ensures that notes played in a musical interval (octaves, chords, etc.) will sound in harmony and to ensure that the piano’s beautiful tone lasts just as long as you do.
 The majority of pianos go haywire and deteriorate primarily because they have not been maintained at the proper pitch for a long period of time.
 It pays to take note that if your piano doesn’t sound bad, it still requires tuning, in the similar way a vehicle functioning perfectly needs it’s regular service maintenance.

 Remember, your piano is made entirely of wood and metal, and in order for these two drastically different materials to work together, they need to be in balance with each other.
 Keeping your piano at concert pitch (A=440hertz) ensures that the tension of the the strings (often totalling several hundered tonnes!) bearing down on your piano’s giant iron frame and soundboard are more or less equal over the years, therefore prolonging it’s life.